losrobbos/code-formatting-and-linting/README.md

 What is the reason?

-Two people who used different Code Formatting!
+Two people who used different Code Formatting rules!

 Different settings for whitespace or semicolons at the end of lines alone will make efficient merging in the team almost impossible.
 E.g. if two members use a different amount of whitespaces for indenting code blocks, EVERY (!) indented code block will be seen as a CHANGED (!) line by Git.
 And this will create a lot of confusion, making it almost impossible to spot the REAL code changes.